-If your company participates in E-Verify, and if the employee presents a receipt showing they applied to replace a document that was lost, stolen or damaged, a case cannot be created in E-Verify.
+If your company participates in E-Verify, and if the employee presents a receipt showing that he or she applied to replace a document that was lost, stolen or damaged, a case cannot be created in E-Verify.
 You must wait until the employee presents the actual document for which the receipt was presented before you can create a case in E-Verify for the employee.